 Yesterday (October 3, 2025), Heidi and I visited the Hoover–Minthorn House in Newberg, Oregon.
 The house, built in 1881 by Jesse Edwards, the Quaker founder of Newberg, stands behind a white picket fence, its clapboard walls repainted in pale yellow.

 Murray Rothbard had already set my prejudice against Hoover, so the visit was a sardonic excuse to do something ironic.
-The museum is sparse and quaint, so obviously devoid of artifacts that I was amused when the docent asked “Is this your first time visiting?” – why would anyone come a second time?
+The museum is sparse and quaint, so obviously devoid of artifacts that I was amused when the docent asked “Is this your first time visiting?”
+Why would anyone come a second time?
 Nevertheless, it was an educational visit.
 I hadn’t realized Herbert Hoover was an orphan, raised as a Quaker, or knew anything about his uncle, Dr. Henry Minthorn.

-I mused that the house, originally built for the founder of Newberg, was small and modest even by New England Protestant standards.
+The house, originally built for the founder of Newberg, was small and modest even by New England Protestant standards.
 The sparse furniture is advertised as having been used by Hoover as a boy: a small bed framed in walnut, a washstand with a ceramic pitcher, a plain dresser with turned knobs and no veneer.

 This is furniture meant to teach sufficiency, not luxury.